carbon-language/carbon-lang/llvm/docs/CommandGuide/lit.rst

  %t         temporary file name unique to the test
  %T         temporary directory unique to the test
  %%         %
- %/s        same as %s but replace all / with \\
- %/S        same as %S but replace all / with \\
- %/p        same as %p but replace all / with \\
- %/t        same as %t but replace all / with \\
- %/T        same as %T but replace all / with \\
  ========== ==============

-Further substitution patterns might be defined by each test module.
+Other substitutions are provided that are variations on this base set and further substitution patterns can be defined by each test module.
 See the modules :ref:`local-configuration-files`.

-More information on the testing infrastucture can be found in the :doc:`../TestingGuide`.
+More detailed information on substitutions can be found in the :doc:`../TestingGuide`.

 TEST RUN OUTPUT FORMAT